the-teachingRSE-project/competencies/summarised_competencies.md

 In that publication, we will detail how we organise our institutions and what qualifications our teachers need to have in order to effectively communicate our values.
-We will put forward ideas on how to build up bachelor's and master's programmes, of which a glimpse can already be found in FIXMEPROPERCITATION.
+We will put forward ideas on how to build up bachelor's and master's programmes, of which a glimpse can already be found in [@competencies-F1000].
 We will show how we intend to provide the necessary continuous education for RSEs after graduation, and we will connect that with the integration of RSEs into a mesh of community networks aimed at supporting research, while providing them with an inclusive social network that further facilitates lifelong learning.